peterhurford/priority-wiki-content/human-enhancement.md

 	* Neural lace
 * Genetic Engineering
 * Systematic optimization of people's daily lives (Taking the 'very general' section and for every person, transform their habits and daily living into a more effective version systematically)
-	* Requires substantial experimentation and people willing to go along with it.
+	* Requires substantial hypothesizing, experimentation, and people willing to go along with it.

 ### Expensive